MephistoDemon/mysterion/README.md

 # License

-This project is licensed under the terms of the GNU General Public License v3.0.
+This project is licensed under the terms of the GNU General Public License v3.0 (see [details](./LICENSE)).